farsightsec/axa/README.md

 # Farsight AXA

-The purpose of Farsight's SRA (SIE Remote Access) toolkit is to bring the capabilties of the Farsight Security Information Exchange (SIE) right to the subscriber's network rather than requirng a direct connection to Farsight SIE.
+The purpose of Farsight's SRA (SIE Remote Access) toolkit is to bring the capabilities of the Farsight Security Information Exchange (SIE) right to the subscriber's network rather than requiring a direct connection to Farsight SIE.

-The SRA service is delivered via Farsight's Advanced Exchange Access (AXA) protocol which allows SRA session initators to control a number of parameters
+The SRA service is delivered via Farsight's Advanced Exchange Access (AXA) protocol which allows SRA session initiators to control a number of parameters
 include:

 * select and deselect SIE channels